cocos/cocos-docs/en/advanced-topics/oc-reflection.md

-# Using Java Reflection to Implement JavaScript and iOS/macOS Communication
+# Using Objective-C Reflection to Implement JavaScript and iOS/macOS Communication

-## Call Objective-C from JavaScript
+## Calling Objective-C from JavaScript

 In Cocos Creator, there is a cross-language communication method based on language reflection, which allows JavaScript to directly call Objective-C functions.
 The method prototype is as follows: